Platform Features

 - Edit profile — change display name, bio, avatar

-- Configure agent — visual editor for:
+- Configure self-hosted agents — visual editor for owner-managed runtime wiring:

 - LLM provider and model selection